What is the SCOTS Trial and why are some of its participants raising concerns?

-There’s a lot going on in Florida with non-FDA approved stem cell offerings even just related to stem cells for vision problems alone, but while US Stem Cell has drawn the most attention related to patient allegations of severe vision loss in Florida after fat stem cell injections in eyes, another group I’ll loosely call the “SCOTS Trial” has also been injecting investigational stem cells (in this case from bone marrow) into patients’ eyes and some patients have made allegations of harm there too in the form of vision loss.
+There’s a lot going on in Florida with non-FDA approved stem cell offerings.
+Even just related to stem cells for vision problems alone.
+While US Stem Cell has drawn the most attention related to patient allegations of severe vision loss in Florida after fat stem cell injections in eyes, another group I’ll loosely call the “SCOTS Trial” has also been injecting investigational stem cells into eyes.
+In this case from bone marrow is used.
+Some patients have made allegations of harm there too in the form of vision loss.

 I’ve covered the SCOTS Trial before including those patient allegations and open questions.
 One particular patient, George Gibson (see image at right below), may have been the first to raise concerns about SCOTS in 2016, and both he and others claim adverse outcomes.
 Reportedly, eye expert Dr. Thomas Albini examined Gibson and speculated on a link between the eye injections and some retinal scarring:

 “When his vision didn’t improve, he returned to South Florida to seek help from Dr. Thomas Albini at the Bascom Palmer Eye Institute at the University of Miami.
 Albini said he noticed scar tissue on one of Gibson’s retinas.

 The extent of the scarring, and how quickly it happened, led Albini to believe it was from the stem cell injections.
 “When there is a novel treatment, we assume [any problems are] related to the procedure until proven otherwise,” said Albini.”

 It’s hard for those of us not directly involved to fully understand this situation.